-I have absolutely no memory of the content of this momentous reconciliation and maybe that’s the point.
-I figured out one thing I was willing to say, one thing I thought would cause no harm.
-I said it.
+I have absolutely no memory of the content of this historic reconciliation and maybe that’s the point.
+I figured out one thing I was willing to say, one thing I thought would cause no harm and I proffered it.
 Jack replied.
 I listened.
 I found another thing to say.
 I unearthed a little understanding.
-I discovered a smidge of compassion and used it.
-I didn’t know the endgame; I just took one next step.
-And eventually we emerged from the battleground, having left our weapons behind.
+I discovered a dollop of compassion.
+I didn’t know the endgame: I just took one next step.
+And eventually we emerged from the battlefield, having left our weapons behind.

-LISA MONTANA offers personal and executive coaching, conflict resolution and facilitation of group meetings and decisions.
-She works with individuals, families, businesses and organizations around the country.
+LISA MONTANA provides: leadership and executive coaching; conflict resolution; training in Collaborative Communication; and facilitation of group meetings and decision-making.
+She works with individuals, businesses and organizations around the country.
 Lisa came to conflict resolution from the business world, where she witnessed frequent disputes, most of them handled in ways that nobody liked.
-In collaborative communication, she found a model in which everyone’s needs matter and against all odds, has seen wildly antagonistic foes find common ground.
+In Collaborative Communication, she found a model in which everyone’s needs matter and against all odds, has seen wildly antagonistic foes find common ground.

 Contact Lisa at: firstname.lastname@example.org

 Copyright ⓒ 2018 Lisa Montana.
 Reprint with permission.